Paulraj916/RealSense-Depth-Sensing-Object-Detection-with-YOLOv5/README.md

 # YOLOv5_Object_Detection_with_RealSense_D455_Depth_Sensing

-This project uses the YOLOv5 object detection algorithm along with the RealSense D455 depth sensing camera to detect objects and determine their depth
+This project uses the YOLOv5 object detection algorithm along with the RealSense D455 depth sensing camera to detect objects and determine their depth.
+The YOLOv5 algorithm is a state-of-the-art object detection model that is capable of detecting and classifying a wide range of objects with high accuracy.
+The RealSense D455 is a depth sensing camera that provides depth information for each pixel in the image, allowing for accurate measurements of the distance to each detected object.
+By combining these two technologies, this project enables accurate and efficient object detection and depth measurement in a wide range of applications.
+The code is written in Python and is available on GitHub for anyone to use and modify.